 - If someone is physically unable to exit the building, please notify Security, when possible; your personal safety is first and foremost, assist if possible.

 - Authorized staff will provide direction as to next steps once an investigation has ensued to identify current emergency status/path forward.

 Drill instructions for faculty

 For the safety of your students, please take a few minutes to review where to find your nearest—and alternative—assembly areas and areas of refuge, the nearest exit route from your classroom or lab, as well as alternative exit routes in case the path of exit is blocked.

 This briefing is vital to ensure our students know important safety information.
 Thank you for your co-operation.

 When fire alarms sound

-Take your students as a group to the nearest assembly area, and do your best to ensure everyone is accounted for.
-If someone is missing, immediately advise the incident commander or emergency marshal (bright green or orange vests).
+Take your students as a group to the nearest assembly area per the emergency protocols above and await further instructions.
+Do your best to ensure everyone is accounted for.
+If someone is missing, immediately advise Security.
 This is part of TRU's emergency planning protocols.

 Areas of refuge during an evacuation